 - employees have the correct equipment to work safely and that their equipment is secure

 - managers keep in regular contact with the employee

 - reasonable adjustments are made for any employee who has a disability

-- chairs, desks, lighting etc are appropriate and designed to help prevent injuries and provide appropriate support
+- chairs, desks and lighting are appropriate and designed to help prevent injuries and provide appropriate support

 - electrical, phone and computer wiring is safe and secure with surge protection and avoidance of trip hazards

 - smoke, fire and carbon monoxide detectors are installed and tested regularly

 - locks and alarms are appropriate to secure office equipment.